keithmburu/courses/algorithms/prog2_multithreaded_matrix.md

 * `MatrixMultiply.class`, a complete, compiled implementation of Parts 1 and 2 that uses the number of logical CPU cores on your machine to determine the number of threads.
 This can be run with
   `java MyMatrixMultiply`.
 *  `MatrixGenerate.java` A complete, naïve implementation of random matrix generation using both single-threaded and multi-threaded approaches.
-(The multi-threaded approach is slow.)
+(The included multi-threaded implementation is slow.)
-* This document
+* This document.